mvrush/cse210-06/README.md

 Get out there and start mining!

-To run the game, simply run __main__.py from the 'batter-miner' folder at the command prompt
+To run the game, simply run __main__.py from the 'miner' folder at the command prompt